-Based on such examination, we are of the opinion that the Common Shares are validly issued, fully paid and nonassessable.
+Based on such examination, we are of the opinion that the Common Shares have been duly and validly authorized and issued and are fully paid and nonassessable.

 We hereby consent to the filing of this opinion as an exhibit to the above-referenced Registration Statement and to the use of our name wherever it appears in said Registration Statement, including the Prospectus constituting a part thereof, as originally filed or as subsequently amended or supplemented.
-In giving such consent, we do not consider that we are "experts" within the meaning of such term as used in the Securities Act of 1933, as amended, or the rules and regulations of the Securities and Exchange Commission issued thereunder, with respect to any part of the Registration Statement, including this opinion, as an exhibit or otherwise.
+In giving such consent, we do not admit that we are "experts" within the meaning of such term as used in the Securities Act of 1933, as amended, or the rules and regulations of the Securities and Exchange Commission issued thereunder.

-Very truly yours,

-/s/ ORRICK, HERRINGTON & SUTCLIFFE LLP
+Very truly yours, /s/ ORRICK, HERRINGTON & SUTCLIFFE LLP